Korea beat Austria to reach finals of 2022 Davis Cup

 Korea beat Austria with a match to spare on Friday and Saturday, dropping the very first match and then winning three in a row to knock Austria out of contention.

-On paper, Korea enters the Qualifying Round as a serious underdog, the fifth-lowest ranked team left in the competition at No. 27, well below Austria's No. 16.
+On paper, Korea entered the Qualifying Round as the underdog, the fifth-lowest ranked team left in the competition at No. 27, well below Austria's No. 16.